physalis123/docs.codefresh.io/_docs/pipelines/variables.md

 #### Step 2: Add variables
-Add variables manually by defining them as key-value pairs, or by importing them from files.
+Add variables, by defining them manually as key-value pairs, copying them as text, or importing them from files.

+* Empty variables
-When adding variables, manually or through import, you can add/include empty variables, that is add only the key for the variable and leave the value empty to be dynamically or manually populated.
+  When adding variables, manually or through import, you can add/include empty variables by only adding the key for the variable without a value, to be dynamically or manually populated.

-Apart from empty variables, you can also encrypt sensitive variables for reasons of security.
+* Encrypting variables
+  You can encrypt manually-defined variables when you add them.
+  Imported variables can be encrypted _after_ import.

+  >**NOTE**
+  Decrypting an encrypted variable permanently deletes the encrypted value, and it cannot be restored.
+  If the value is important, make sure to first copy it to a safe location before decrypting it.

+##### How to

 1. To manually add variables, click **Add Variable**.
   * To add the variable with its default value, enter the key-value pair.